hzeller/beagleg/README.md

       enough that it is not dependent on it: The required operations could be implemented in microcontrollers or FPGAs (32 bit operations help...).
       There is a simulation implementation (sim-firmware.c) that illustrates what to do with the parameters.
-This one just outputs the would-be result as CSV file (good for debugging).
+The simulation just outputs the would-be result as CSV file (good for debugging).

    - `determine-print-stats.h`: C-API to determine some basic stats about